lead generation

 5. Experiment with Button Text and Colors

-The text on your form’s CTA button can have a significant impact on your conversion rates.
+The text on your form’s CTA button can significantly impact your conversion rates.

 Instead of using generic phrases like